OCA/l10n-brazil/l10n_br_dere/readme/USAGE.md

    until the D-9001 receipt arrives.
    Then generate the trial balance (D-1101) from posted `account.move.line` records.
-4. Close the period with D-1199 (`tpOper` inclusion only).
+4. Generate D-1199 with **Close Period** (`tpOper` inclusion only).
+That only stores the XML; the declaration stays in *Trial balance ready*.
+Use **Discard Local Closing** to drop a D-1199 that was never sent.
 Send periodics in a separate batch.
 Table and periodic events in the same batch are rejected.
+The declaration becomes *Closed* when the D-1199 return is accepted.
-5. To reopen, wait for the D-1199 receipt, then **Reopen Period**.
+5. To reopen an officially closed period, wait for the D-1199 receipt, then **Reopen Period**.
 That builds D-1198 (`nrReciboReab`). **Send Periodics** and consult until D-1198 is accepted before generating a new trial balance.

 Receipt (`nrRecibo`) and batch protocol are stored separately on each event.
 Do not regenerate an event that is already sent or accepted unless D-1198